 “The job of connective tissue is to hold things together, so you’re losing stability in the joint, part of what’s causing the pain.
 When you strengthen the muscles surrounding and supporting the joint, you can relieve some of the symptoms,” says Haaz.

 Strength training also lessens the risk of falls, which can be a major risk for people with knee and hip osteoarthritis.
-A study from New Zealand found that women 80 old and older showed a 40% reduction in falls with simple strength and balance training.
+A recent study found that a group of women ages 75 to 80 showed a 47% to 57% reduction in fall-risk scores with simple strength and balance training.

 You can also help to prevent falls through the gentle, easy motions of exercises like tai chi and easier yoga classes designed for people with arthritis, which will further improve your balance.